How to Embed a Live Website in PowerPoint

 Example: An English teacher might use a game from Funbrain to help students practice identifying different parts of speech.

-With ClassPoint’s Embedded Browser, you can search and use the internet without leaving your presentation or breaking your flow.
-This convenient presentation tool can also impresses your audience!
-And for teachers, incorporating the types of resources above, can help make their lesson more engaging and interactive for their students.
+With ClassPoint’s Embedded Browser, you can search and use the internet without leaving your presentation and breaking your flow!
+This convenient presentation tool can also impresses your audience.
+And for teachers, incorporating the types of resources above, can help make their lesson more engaging and interactive for your students!